The raised dot system now known as "braille" was pioneered by a young Frenchman called Louis Braille.

-Louis lost his sight at a young age.
+Louis lost his sight through a childhood accident.
 Aged 10, he was sent to the Royal Institution for Blind Youth.
 It was at the Institute in 1821 that Louis was first introduced to the idea of using a coded system of raised dots.

-Louis quickly realised how useful this system could be, but thought it was too complicated.
-Over the next few years he worked hard to develop his own version of the code, using just six dots to represent the standard alphabet.
+Louis quickly realised how useful Barbier's system could be, but thought it was too complicated.
+Over the next few years he worked hard to develop his own version of the code, using just six dots (instead of Barbier's 12) to represent the standard alphabet.

 By 1824, aged just 15 years old, Louis had found 63 ways to use a six-dot cell in an area no larger than a fingertip.
 He had also perfected his "planchette" or writing slate, which gave precise placing for the pattern of raised dots when writing braille.

 He went on to develop signs for mathematics and even music.